dabarrett/rqmtReviewer/README.md

 ## Bugs
 You may experience errors if any of the files in the 'readOnlyFiles' directory are moved/edited.
 If this happens, re-download the files.

+If you have any other technical issues, please email dabarrett@gwu.edu.